Wall Street Analyst Resumed Bumble Inc [BMBL]. What else is Wall St. saying

 Sponsored

-The webcast of the call, the earnings release, and any related materials will be accessible on the Investors section of the Company’s website at https://ir.bumble.com.
-A webcast replay will be available approximately two hours after the conclusion of the live event.

-Bumble Inc represents 129.77 million in outstanding shares, while the company has a total market value of $1.76 billion with the latest information.
-BMBL stock price has been found in the range of $12.38 to $13.12.

-If compared to the average trading volume of 1.91M shares, BMBL reached a trading volume of 3953943 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 1.98M shares, BMBL reached a trading volume of 6434060 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 BofA Securities have made an estimate for Bumble Inc shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on October 19, 2023.